-By default, Advanced Roadmaps adds all releases and fix versions in a project to your plan regardless of when they’re scheduled to happen.
+By default, your plan adds all releases and fix versions in a project regardless of when they’re scheduled to happen.
 These extra releases might technically be relevant to your plan, but realistically slow down your plan’s performance.
 This is why we recommend that you either delete old releases in Jira Software, or use exclusion rules to focus on issues belonging to specific releases in your plan.

 Remove excess sprints

-As mentioned at the start of the page, capacity planning calculations are done entirely in Advanced Roadmaps when you load it.
-The more sprints that are included in your plan, the more effort required by Advanced Roadmaps, leading to longer load times.
+As mentioned at the start of the page, capacity planning calculations are done entirely in your plan when you load it.
+The more sprints that are included in your plan, the more effort required, leading to longer load times.